Former IRS Revenue Officer

 What ultimately prompted you to switch sides?
 Does it simply pay way more as a practicing accountant?

-Asked by Lyd5 almost 11 years ago
+Asked by Lyd5 over 11 years ago

 In short, I'd always wanted to work for myself since I was young.
 This aspiration was further enhanced by my experience in two business schools which cemented my decision to depart from the IRS and subsequently open my own tax firm.